 Spot it and you'll have good luck in the following year.
 Especially in exams.

 Sounds straightforward enough, right?
+Well, not so fast.

 The astronaut of Salamanca.

 Travel around the rest of Spain through her recipes.

 - Saltier and wrinklier than Mick Jagger: patatas arrugadas from the Canaries.

 - The best churros in Madrid at the oldest chocolatería